Skip to main content

 • Ask specific questions about your past and present health and use of medication.

-• Ask about your symptoms: their location, intensity, how and when the pain occurs, and other questions, to form a clear picture of your individual situation.
+• Ask about your symptoms: their location, intensity, how and when the pain occurs, and other questions, to form a clear picture of your situation.

-• Ask you to fill out pain and function questionnaires, to understand how the pain is affecting your daily life.
+• Ask you to fill out pain and function questionnaires to understand how the pain is affecting your daily life.

 • Perform tests and movements with you.
 The tests help to identify problems with posture, flexibility, muscle strength, joint mobility, and movement.
-Special tests help to rule out any serious health problem such as pressure on a nerve or an underlying disease.
+Special tests help to rule out any serious health problem, such as pressure on a nerve or an underlying disease.

 • Observe how you use your body for home, work, and social/leisure activities.
-This information helps your therapist prescribe a program that will boost your quality of life, and get you moving your best.
+This information helps your therapist prescribe a program that will boost your quality of life and get you moving your best.

 Your physical therapist will work with your physician to provide the best diagnosis and treatment for your chronic pain.